-- 1. Retail Marijuana.
+- Retail Marijuana.
 A Retail Marijuana Cultivation Facility's cultivation process shall be deemed valid regarding Contaminants if every Harvest Batch that it produced during at least a six week period but no longer than a 12 week period passed all contaminant tests required by paragraph C of this rule.
-This must include at least 6 Test Batches that contain Samples from entirely different Harvest Batches - 2.
+This must include at least 12-6 Test Batches that were submitted at least six days apart and contain Samples from entirely different Harvest Batches. - 2.
 Retail Marijuana Concentrate or Retail Marijuana Product.
 A Retail Marijuana Cultivation Facility's or a Retail Marijuana Products Manufacturing Facility's production process shall be deemed valid regarding contaminants if every Production Batch that it produced during at least a four week period but no longer than an eight week period passed all contaminant tests required by paragraph C of this rule.
-This must include at least four Test Batches that contain Samples from entirely different Production Batches. - 3.
+This must include at least four Test Batches that were submitted at least six days apart which contain Samples from entirely different Production Batches. - 3.
 Process Validation is Effective for One Year.
 Once a Retail Marijuana Cultivation Facility or Retail Marijuana Products Manufacturing Facility has successfully obtained process validation for contaminants, the process validation shall be effective for one year from the date of the last passing test required to satisfy the process validation requirements.